sunfishcode/hello-embedded/README.md

 entrypoint function, and importing the `digital` and `delay` and interfaces, which it uses to set the led and control its speed, respectively.

-## The host
+## The host simulator

-Once the guest is built, the host can be run:
+Once the guest is built, it can be run in the host simulator:
 ```sh
 $ cd host
 $ cargo run